Olray/DelphiFun/README.md

 A collection of some functions I wrote for other applications or out of boredom.

+# ProgressBar

+I needed some simple and embeddable progress bar frame... this is what I came up with in less than 1 hour.

 # CheckingCertificates

 Demo project to read a certificate from any executable and show it's owner, issuing CA, fingerprint and decide